 I began doing massage as a teenager in the 1970’s.
 I graduated from Brian Utting School of Massage in Seattle, WA in 1996 and since then have maintained an active private practice in Seattle called Awareness Massage.
 I started learning lomilomi in 1996 at the tail end of massage school and have continued to to learn and practice lomilomi every since.

 An important - and fun - aspect of my lomi lomi training is creating native Hawaiian crafts such as the clothing and adornments I am wearing in the hula photo below.
 Working with natural materials to create things has helped me be aware of my connection with nature, and my place in the lineage of humanity and my responsibly to hold space and maintain connection between those people who came before us, and those who will follow us.
 And creating beautiful functional objects allows me to play with art; I've been an active artist since childhood.

 I love teaching people highly effective, clinical thinking and hands-on techniques which are spiritually grounded in the foundation of Spirit-Nature-Humanity.
 In my teaching I emphasize body awareness, use of one’s weight, development of keen palpation skills and the use of the creative power of the words.
 My intent as a teacher is to see the Light in each person and to help each student to be and to do their very best.
 I help students develop a quality of touch which is deep yet gentle, and also to integrate spiritual and/or emotional qualities into bodywork sessions if so desired to support healing on multiple levels.

-I live in Seattle with my wonderful husband Gary who is also a healer, living in glorious retirement now from work as a chemical addictions counselor.
-I love cats, my garden and our two grown children.
+I live in Olympia with my wonderful husband Gary who is also a healer, living in glorious retirement now from work as a chemical addictions counselor.
+I love cats, my home and our two grown children.
 Awareness Massage, my private practice, is in our home.
 My life is full, and I feel grateful to live in this auspicious time when people from cultures worldwide are coming together to share our lives and our earth home